tankh99/tp/docs/DeveloperGuide.md

 CogniCare provides a comprehensive set of features that help streamline especially tedious tasks such as:
 1. Looking up what appointments are there in a given time period to clear up the schedule
 2. Report patient satisfaction levels over a given time period
 3. Updating a patient's data across all their appointments.
-E.g. Updating a person's phone number or removing the patient and their associated appointments from UI
+E.g. Updating a person's phone number or removing the patient and their associated appointments from the UI

 Furthermore, CogniCare's operations are specialised for technically competent users who type fast.